• Home

 Association staff contact: Deborah McIlvain, 916-625-4031

-Of course, at any time there is an emergency, you should contact the Lincoln Police Department at either 916-645-4040 or dial 911.
+Of course, if at any time there is an emergency, you should contact the Lincoln Police Department at either 916-645-4040 or dial 911.

 If a resident deems it prudent to talk to someone at the courts about an Association rule, it should be from a welcoming and helpful point of view.
 Consider it an opportunity to make a friend, and not an enemy.
 In such a situation, if there was any resistance at all to the overture, then the resident should immediately wish them a good day and walk away.